Pole Placement and Feedback Stabilization for Discrete Linear Ensemble Systems: Introduction

-For relevant works, we first mention~\cite{guth2023ensemble}, where the authors investigated a Riccati based feedback mechanism for stabilizing a finite ensemble of linear systems.
-We next mention~\cite{ryan2014simultaneous} where the author proposed a feedback control law for stabilizing a finite ensemble of oscillators (bilinear control systems).
-Beyond ensembles of control systems described by ordinary differential equations, we mention the recent work of Alleaume and Krstic~\cite{alleaume2023ensembles}, where the authors addressed the problem of stabilizing an infinite ensemble of hyperbolic partial differential equations (PDEs).
+Beyond ensembles of control systems described by ordinary differential equations, we mention~\cite{alleaume2023ensembles} where the authors addressed the problem of stabilizing an infinite ensemble of hyperbolic partial differential equations (PDEs).
 Although the stabilization problems addressed are similar in spirit, the results and the techniques (generalization of PDE backstepping to infinite ensembles) used in~\cite{alleaume2023ensembles} are different from ours.

 Note that the operator $T_k$ is a rank-one perturbation of $A$.
 Finite rank perturbations of linear operators have been extensively investigated in the literature.
 However, to the best of the author's knowledge, there does not seem to have solutions to our questions.
 Perhaps the closest works to ours are~\cite{dobosevych2021spectra,dobosevych2021direct}, where the authors investigated the spectra of rank-one perturbations of unbounded self-adjoint operators and the associated pole placement problem.
 Specifically, the authors assumed that there is a constant $d > 0$ such that $a_{n + 1} - a_n \geq d$ for all $n\in \mathcal{I}$, with $\mathcal{I} = \N$ or $\mathcal{I} = \Z$, and both $b$ and $k$ are free to choose.
 Under this assumptions, they showed that $\{\lambda_n \mid n\in \mathcal{I}\}$ can be the spectrum of $(A + bk)$, for some $b\in X$ and $k\in X^*$, if and only if $\sum_{n \in \mathcal{I}}|\lambda_n - a_n| < \infty$.
 Their setting is different from ours and, consequently, the necessary and/or sufficient conditions for feasibility of pole placement will be different.
 For example, we will see in Theorem~\ref{thm:theoremnecessary} that $A$ is necessarily a compact operator.
 Moreover, in item~1 of Theorem~\ref{thm:necessaryandsufficient}, we will see that the condition $\sum_{n = 1}^\infty a_n < \infty$ is not sufficient for the existence of $b\in X$ and/or $k\in X^*$ such that $\Sigma(A + bk) \subseteq H$.